ianding1/ianding1.github.io/_posts/2019-09-13-bash-programming-tutorial.md

 compress foobar foo
 ```

-The standard input and output of a function can be redirected as well.
+standard input and output of a function can be redirected as well.
 The
 following example redirects the output of the function to a file.

 ```bash